Clark Durant: Political career

 Durant represented Michigan on the 1984 Republican National Committee Platform Committee where he helped draft the party platform on which President Reagan ran for and won his landslide re-election.

 From 1986 to 1988, Durant served as one of four national co-chairs of Jack Kemp's presidential campaign.

 In 1990, Durant ran in the Republican primary for U.S. Senate, losing to former attorney general of Michigan, Bill Schuette.

 At the request of Governor John Engler, Durant ran for the Michigan Supreme Court, and later the State Board of Education.

 2012 Senate campaign

 Durant ran for the United States Senate in the 2012 Republican primary.
 General Motors adviser Bob Lutz served as the Republican U.S. Senate candidate's general finance chairman.
 Durant lost the Republican nomination to former representative Pete Hoekstra.

 Recent Developments

 Durant was officially accepted into the Association of Churchill Fellows for 2018 during the organization's weekend activity at the Westminster College campus.
 This honor society was founded in 1969.
-Cornerstone Schools revealed it will shut down the Leadership and Business Private High School after school year 2017 – 2018.
-62 students enrolled in the academic program at E. Nevada, Detroit (Michigan) will transfer to the Health + Technology High School and other Cornerstone schools in that city.
+Cornerstone Schools closed the Leadership and Business Private High School after the 2017–2018 school year.
+Sixty-two students enrolled in the academic program at E. Nevada, Detroit (Michigan) transferred to the Health + Technology High School and other Cornerstone schools in that city.
 Cornerstone has been publicized nationwide for distinction in education as well as accelerated academics.